BloomTechBackend/bd-team-project-frying-pan/project_documents/design_document.md

 ### 4.1.
 In Scope

+* Creating accounts to log in and log out.
-* Creating, retrieving, editing, or deleting a test
+* Creating, retrieving, editing, or deleting a teste template
+* Creating and deleting custom terms
-* Generate a test in a providing order
+* Generate Writing tests with the characters listed in order or in random order

 ### 4.2.
 Out of Scope

-* Allow users to add their own characters to the list
+* Allow users to automatically grade their test answers
+  * There is an answer sheet that users can manuelly compare
 * Allow users to edit the layout of the generated tests
-* The ability to search for other tests made by other users
+* The ability to search for templates made by other users
-* The ability to share tests between users
+* The ability to share template between users

 # 5. Proposed Architecture Overview